 B) Can I Petition for My Father?

-If your father lives outside the United States, you can file Form I-130, Petition for Alien Relative with supporting documents showing your family relationship.
+If your father lives outside the US, you can file Form I-130 as above.
 You must file a separate Form I-130 with supporting documents for each of your parents.
 Remember that to do this you have to be a US citizen and at least 21 years old.

-Please note that, to petition for your father, you will need to provide additional supporting documents, especially if your parents were not married at the time you were born.
+Please note that, to petition for your father, you will need to provide additional supporting documents.
+This is especially the case if your parents were not married at the time you were born.
 If your parents did not get married before you were 18 you need to proceed differently.
 You will need to provide evidence of the parent-child relationship between you and your father.

 C) Can I Petition for a Step-Parent?